Ludorg/rpg_docs/docs/index.md

-# Some ressources on RPG in french
+# Some ressources and documents on Role Playing Games (RPG), mainly in french

 ## My RPG Diaries (in french)